-Dickens currently stars in the smash hit Fear the Walking Dead, the companion series to The Walking Dead.
-This critically acclaimed series became the No. 1-rated cable series premiere on record with 10.1 million viewers.
-The series also smashed records internationally, premiering across more than 125 territories for AMC Global, the largest ever day-and-date release for a U.S. series.
+Dickens stars in AMC’s smash hit The Walking Dead companion series called Fear the Walking Dead.
+This critically acclaimed series, set in Los Angeles, became the number-one rated cable series launch on record with 10.1 million viewers.
+The series also smashed records internationally, premiering across more than 125 territories for AMC Global, the largest-ever day-and-date release for a U.S. series.
 Vanity Fair described Dickens as one of the most reliably appealing actors working today.

-Dickens recently completed production on Craig William Macneill’s biographical thriller Lizzie, which recently premiered at the Sundance Film Festival.
-The film describes the true events about Lizzie Borden, who was acquitted for the ax-murders of her father and stepmother in Fall River, Massachusetts in 1892.
-Dickens co-stars alongside Chloë Sevigny, Kristen Stewart, Jay Huguley, Fiona Shaw, Jamey Sheridan, Denis O’Hare, and Jeff Perry.
+Dickens appears in Craig William Macneill’s biographical thriller Lizzie, which recently premiered at the Sundance Film Festival.
+The film describes the true events concerning Lizzie Borden, who was acquitted of the ax murders of her father and stepmother in Fall River, Massachusetts, in 1892.
+Dickens co-stars alongside Chloë Sevigny, Kristen Stewart, Jay Huguley, Fiona Shaw, Jamey Sheridan, Denis O’Hare and Jeff Perry.
 The film was acquired by Saban Films.

 In 2016, Dickens was seen in Tim Burton’s Miss Peregrine’s Home for Peculiar Children.
-The 20th Century Fox film is an adaptation of the classic novel and stars Eva Green, Asa Butterfield, Ella Purnell, Allison Janney and Samuel L. Jackson.
-Based on the Ransom Riggs novel, the film follows a teenager who finds himself transported to an island where he must help protect a group of orphans with special powers.
+The 20th Century Fox film is an adaptation of the Ransom Riggs novel and stars Eva Green, Asa Butterfield, Ella Purnell, Allison Janney and Samuel L. Jackson.
+The film follows a teenager who finds himself transported to an island where he must help protect a group of orphans with special powers.
 The film was released on September 30, 2016.

-In 2014, Dickens was seen co-starring in David Fincher’s critically acclaimed psychological thriller Gone Girl, opposite Ben Affleck and Rosamund Pike.
+In 2014, Dickens co-starred in David Fincher’s critically acclaimed psychological thriller Gone Girl opposite Ben Affleck and Rosamund Pike.
 Based on the critically acclaimed, bestselling novel by Gillian Flynn, the story follows a man’s quest to find his missing wife.
 Dickens played the tough yet sometimes sympathetic detective Rhonda Boney.
 The thriller was released by 20th Century Fox on October 3, 2014.

-From 2010 to 2013, Dickens co-starred in HBO’s award winning drama Treme.
-Created by David Simon, the series focused on life after Hurricane Katrina as the residents of New Orleans tried to rebuild their lives, their homes and their unique culture in the aftermath of one of the worst natural disasters in the U.S. Dickens portrayed a struggling chef, Janette Desautel, who tries to keep her restaurant open while waiting to pay for her losses.
-Recently, Dickens, along with the cast of Treme, was nominated for a 2014 Primetime Emmy Award in the Outstanding Miniseries category.
+From 2010 to 2013, Dickens co-starred in HBO’s award-winning drama Treme.
+Created by David Simon, the series focused on life after Hurricane Katrina as the residents of New Orleans tried to rebuild their lives, their homes and their unique culture in the aftermath of one of the worst natural disasters in the U.S. Dickens portrayed a struggling chef, Janette Desautel, who tries to keep her restaurant open while paying for her losses.
+Recently, Dickens and the cast of Treme were nominated for a 2014 Primetime Emmy Award in the Outstanding Miniseries category.

-From 2004 to 2006, Dickens was seen in HBO’s Golden Globe Award-winning drama series Deadwood.
-Starring Timothy Olyphant, the show was set in the late 1800s and revolved around the characters of Deadwood, South Dakota, which was fraught with corruption and crime.
-Dickens played the depressed and self-loathing Joanie Stubbs who, aside from being a madam, was Cy Tolliver’s (Powers Boothe) former lover.
+From 2004 to 2006, Dickens was in HBO’s Golden Globe Award-winning drama series Deadwood.
+Starring Timothy Olyphant, the show was set in the late 1800s, revolving around the inhabitants of Deadwood, South Dakota, a town fraught with corruption and crime.
+Dickens played the depressed and self-loathing Joanie Stubbs who, aside from being a madam, was Cy Tolliver’s (Powers Boothe’s) former lover.

-In 2001, Dickens starred opposite Gabriel Mann in Allison Anders’s The Things Behind the Sun.
-Dickens’s role garnered her recognition with a 2002 Independent Spirit Award nomination.
+In 2001, Dickens starred opposite Gabriel Mann in Allison Anders’ The Things Behind the Sun.
+Dickens’ role garnered her recognition with a 2002 Independent Spirit Award nomination.
 Dickens played a local rock singer in Florida whose band became increasingly popular, largely because of a controversial song.

-Outside of acting, in 2015, Dickens became an Ambassador for the National Women’s History Museum.
-The National Women’s History Museum (NWHM), founded in 1996, is a nonpartisan, nonprofit educational institution dedicated to preserving, interpreting, and celebrating the diverse historic contributions of women, and integrating this rich heritage fully into our nation’s history.
+In 2015, Dickens became an ambassador for the National Women’s History Museum (NWHM).
+The NWHM, founded in 1996, is a nonpartisan, nonprofit educational institution dedicated to preserving, interpreting and celebrating the diverse historic contributions of women and integrating this rich heritage fully into our nation’s history.